federicomarra/timer-clock-chronometer/README.md

 ##### 11. StartChrono

-This test checks at first a variable called `start` is set to current time, then when the chronometer is made start, `running` is true and cannot be started again.<br>
+This test at first set `start` variable to current time, then when the chronometer is made start, `running` is true and cannot be started again.<br>
 Then it is checked that the chronometer starting time is greater than the `start` variable and less than the current time, it is also checked if the memory is empty.<br>
-In the end it is checked that chronometer time is non-zero.
+In the end after 1s it is checked that chronometer time is near 1s with a tolerance of 1ds.

 ##### 12. StopChrono

+This test at first starts the chronometer and then stops it after 1s.<br>
+Then it is checked that the chronometer is not stoppable again and that it is not running anymore.<br>
+In the end after 1s it is checked that chronometer time is near 1s with a tolerance of 1ds, and that the memory is empty.

 ##### 13. ResetRunningChrono